This year, the vernal equinox falls on Wednesday, March 20. At exactly 21:58 UTC, the sun will be exactly above the Earth’s equator.

 Today, cultures around the world have their own ways of identifying and celebrating the arrival of spring.

 In Japan, spring is marked with a huge cherry blossom festival, known as hanami.
 The tradition dates back more than a thousand years.
 People gather under the blooming trees to eat, drink tea, celebrate and enjoy the cherry blossoms, known as sakura in Japanese.
 Artists and poets celebrate the short-lived blooms as a symbol of beauty.

 In 1912, Japan gave 3,000 cherry trees to the U.S. capital city of Washington, D.C.
 The gift was to honor the lasting friendship between the United States and Japan.
-The cherry blossoms have become a signal of the start of spring in Washington.
-The city’s National Cherry Blossom Festival draws millions of visitors every year.

 For many countries in Central Asia and the Middle East, the beginning of spring also marks the beginning of a new year.
 The celebration is called Nowruz.
 The words "now" and "ruz" means “new day” in Farsi.

 Countries along the ancient Silk Road trading path, including Afghanistan, Iran, Turkey, Uzbekistan, and other Central Asian nations, celebrate Nowruz.